Kyle Harrison (lacrosse): 2021: Retirement

+International Competition (2006-2014)

-2006, 2014: World Lacrosse Championship
+2006 World Lacrosse Championship

 Kyle Harrison was a midfielder on the 2006 United States national lacrosse team.
 The team reached the final round of the 2006 World Lacrosse Championship, but lost to Canada.

+2014 World Lacrosse Championship

 Kyle Harrison was a defensive midfielder on the 2014 United States national lacrosse team.
 The team reached the final round of the 2014 World Lacrosse Championship, but lost to Canada.